ChVav/ML_WIDqGyn/shiny/README.md

 ### Step 1
 GeneratePlateLayoutGYN will create the plate layout for a qWID-GYN test from a sample list drawn in Excel (up to 42 samples).
+GeneratePlateLayoutEC or GeneratePlateLayoutCIN will create the plate layouts for the qWID-EC and qWID-CIN tests respectively (up to 90 samples).
-Layout version where reps are pipeted underneath each other Double-click GeneratePlatelayoutGYN.bat (or a short-cut thereof), and follow instructions in the browser.
+Layout version where reps are pipeted underneath each other.
+Double-click GeneratePlatelayoutGYN.bat (or a short-cut thereof), and follow instructions in the browser.

 ### Step 2